top of page

 Nov 30, 20252 min read

-By Eleanor Shelby-Ellis, EASE Conflict Resolution Services The United States government has been shut down since October 1st.
+The United States government has been shut down since October 1st.
 Let me say that again for the folks in the back: Our entire government has been on pause and not because the work is done.
 But because grown adults in positions of power are out here refusing to talk it out and get it done.
 Sound familiar?
-Because whether you’re dealing with mess at home, at work, or in the streets—this type of conflict isn’t just “out
+Whether you’re dealing with mess at home, at work, or in the streets—this type of conflict isn’t just “out there.”
+It’s happening in our living rooms, in our inboxes, in cou

 eleanor045